Want the key to a missing component in your training?

-Here are a few exercises to work on for a stronger grip and more strength overall.
+Here are the top 4 areas / exercises to work on for a stronger grip and more strength overall.

 - Crush/supportive strength.
 A 2-inch oversized bar works great here.
 If you do not have an axle 2-inch or fat bar, the blue fat gripz work great for about $30 on Amazon:

 - Wrist strength.
 Use the fat grips above or an axle/oversized bar.
 Do a deadlift but double overhand (both palms down).
 Now put your thumb on the SAME side.
 This is commonly known as a false grip/monkey grip/ or thumbless grip.
 This works the piss out of your wrist.